Tuesday, July 09, 2019

 Reflection and thought which I shared with the group before heading back home:

 This kind of trip allows us to see and feel the inner longing for care and love of another human being just like us.
-Our kind gesture sometime rekindles their souls just as much it does to ours.
+Our kind gesture sometime rekindles their souls just as much as it does to ours.
 In the process, we become more human.

 "The best way to find yourself is to lose yourself in the service of others” Mahatma Gandhi